Introduction

 By the end, you will understand:

-- What “switch on” actually means in modern HP laptops
+- What “switch on” actually means in modern laptops

-- Where the power button is located on every HP Pavilion type
+- Where to find the power button on any Pavilion model

-- Why does nothing happen when you press the power button
+- Why does nothing happen when pressing the power button

-- How to identify software vs hardware startup failures
+- How to identify software vs hardware problems

 What Does “Switch On” Really Mean?